zeezali/svg-inliner/README.md

 A utility module that allows you to load SVG Stores and inject SVG elements into the DOM.

-If you're unfamiliar with the concept of "SVG Stores" (or "SVG Sprites" as some call them), read this [CSS-Tricks article](https://css-tricks.com/svg-sprites-use-better-icon-fonts/) and checkout this [Grunt plugin](https://github.com/FWeinb/grunt-svgstore/).
+If you're unfamiliar with the concept of "SVG Stores" (or "SVG Sprites" as some call them), read this [CSS-Tricks article](https://css-tricks.com/svg-sprites-use-better-icon-fonts/) and checkout this [Grunt plugin](https://github.com/FWeinb/grunt-svgstore/) (or this [Gulp plugin](https://github.com/w0rm/gulp-svgstore).

+## Dependencies

+`svg-inliner-util` doesn't really have any dependencies but it does utilise [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+Depending on your browser support, you might need a Promise polyfill/ponyfill (e.g. [es6-promise](https://github.com/stefanpenner/es6-promise)).

 ## Install